Towards a turnkey approach to unbiased Monte Carlo estimation of smooth functions of expectations: Tuning parameters

 Choosing $p$ amounts to choosing the number of variables $X_i$ that must be generated, and ultimately the CPU budget of $\sumestC$ since, as we already mentioned, the generation of the $X_i$'s often dominates the CPU cost of $\sumestC$.
 For both the cycling and simple estimators, we have seen in the previous section that a large pilot run of size $n_0$ is often required to choose $x_0$ well.
 It is thus illusory to try to use $\sumestC$ in a {\it low budget} regime.
-The cycling estimator with $\E[R]$ chosen to be the same order as this pilot run size delivers a lower variance estimate with the same order of cost.
-This makes cycling preferable to the simple estimator.

 Put it in another way, the figure of merit we should now consider is the \emph{work-normalised variance} $\wnv:= (n_0 + \E[R]) \times \var[\sumest]$ \citep{glynn1992asymptotic}.
-We do not consider the cost of building the estimators since, as discussed in Section~\ref{sec:merits}, we are mostly interested in scenarios in which the $X_i$'s are expensive to generate (see Section~\ref{sec:erg} for an example).
+We do not consider the cost of building the estimators since, as discussed in Section~\ref{sec:merits}, we are mostly interested in scenarios in which the $X_i$'s are expensive to generate, see Section~\ref{sec:erg} for an example.

-Figure~\ref{fig:wnv} plots an upper bound on the work-normalised variance, obtained by replacing $\var[\sumest]$ with the bounds given in Proposition~\ref{prop:var_exp} and~\ref{prop:exp_var_convergence_cycle} for the cycling estimator (Proposition~\ref{prop:exp_var_convergence_simple} for the simple estimator), as a function of $\E[R]$.
+Figure~\ref{fig:wnv} plots an upper bound on the work-normalised variance, obtained by replacing $\var[\sumest]$ with the bounds given in Proposition~\ref{prop:var_exp} and~\ref{prop:exp_var_convergence_cycle} for the cycling estimator (Proposition~\ref{prop:exp_var_convergence_simple} for the simple estimator) in the case $x_0=x_0^\star$, as a function of $\E[R]$.
 We consider $n_0=10$ since this is the value used in the experiments in Section~\ref{sec:numerical}.
 When $\E[R]$ gets too small, both bounds diverge at rate $\OO\left( 1/(\E[R] - \beta^2) \right)$; when $\E[R]$ tends to infinity, the bound for the cycling estimator grows slowly, at rate $\OO(\log \E[R])$, while that for the simple estimator diverges at rate $\OO(\E[R])$.

+In practice, this means that the cycling estimator is more robust with respect to the choice of $p$: for larger values of $\E[R]$ the cost increases, but while the cycling estimator provides results with diminishing variance, the simple one fails to do so and the corresponding $\wnv$ explodes at a faster rate.
+This makes cycling preferable to the simple estimator.